Georgia Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Assets

 Countable (non-exempt) assets are calculated towards Medicaid’s asset limit.
 This includes cash, stocks, bonds, investments, bank accounts (savings, checking, and credit union), and real estate in which one does not reside.
 There are also many assets that are non-countable (exempt).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts (up to $10,000 in GA), and generally one’s primary home.
 In Georgia, IRA’s and 401K’s of applicants are exempt if they are in “payout status”.
 This means that one’s Required Minimum Distribution (RMD) is being withdrawn.
-IRA’s / 401’s of non-applicant spouses are automatically exempt.
+IRA’s / 401K’s of non-applicant spouses are automatically exempt.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses are applying).
 There is, however, a Community Spouse Resource Allowance (CSRA) that protects a larger amount of a couple’s countable assets for the non-applicant spouse of a Nursing Home Medicaid or Medicaid Waiver applicant.
-In 2024, the community spouse (the non-applicant spouse) can retain up to $154,140 of the couple’s countable assets.
-For Regular Medicaid, there is no CSRA for a non-applicant spouse.
+In 2025, the community spouse (the non-applicant spouse) can retain up to $157,920 of the couple’s countable assets.
+Note: The CSRA is not applicable for Regular Medicaid.

 Medicaid’s Look-Back Rule

 Georgia has a Medicaid Look-Back Period of 60 months for Nursing Home Medicaid and Medicaid Waivers that immediately precedes one’s application date.
-During this period, Medicaid checks to ensure no assets were sold or gifted under fair market value.
-This includes asset transfers made by one’s spouse.
-This rule is meant to discourage persons from gifting assets in order to meet Medicaid’s asset limit.
+During which, Medicaid scrutinizes all asset transfers, including those made by one’s spouse, for assets that were gifted.
+This includes selling assets for under fair market value.
+The “look back” is meant to discourage persons from giving away assets to meet Medicaid’s asset limit.
 Violating the Look-Back Rule results in a Penalty Period of Medicaid ineligibility.
-There is no Look-Back Period for Regular Medicaid applicants.
+Note: There is no Look-Back Period for Regular Medicaid.

 The U.S. Federal Gift Tax Rule does not extend to Medicaid eligibility.
-In 2024, the Gift Tax Rule allows one to gift up to $18,000 per recipient without filing a Gift Tax Return.
+In 2025, this allows one to gift up to $19,000 per recipient without filing a Gift Tax Return.
 Gifting under this rule violates Medicaid’s 5-year Look-Back Period.

 Georgia Medicaid Home Exemption Rules

 For the home to be exempt, the Medicaid applicant or their spouse must live in it.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is no spouse in the home, and the Medicaid applicant does not live in it, the applicant must have “Intent to Return”.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have “Intent to Return”.
+Note: There is no home equity interest limit for Regular Medicaid.
 Other exemptions exist.

 While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program (MERP).
 Following a long-term care Medicaid beneficiary’s death, GA’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.